jobaTheBuilder/covid19de_monitor/README.md

 # RocketChat Bot

 Works like the Slack Bot (using`bolt`).
 A webhook needs to be specified in a rocketchat.config.json.
+Additionally states 7 hospitalization incidence can be added by specifying the states abbreviations in the config.
+See `config/rocketchat.config.json.example`.

 ## Example output